cwcala/aws_architecture_generator/README.md

 export AWS_DEFAULT_REGION=us-east-1
 ```

-You can select the Amazon Bedrock model with `AWS_BEDROCK_MODEL` environment variable and the command below to retreive all Foundation Model your AWS Region provide
+You can select the Amazon Bedrock model with `AWS_BEDROCK_MODEL` environment variable and the command below to retreive all Foundation Models your AWS Region provides

 ```bash
 aws bedrock list-foundation-models | jq '.modelSummaries[] | select(.inferenceTypesSupported[] == "ON_DEMAND") | .modelId'